 I've been burned by a mattress in a box before, so I had a healthy scepticism when the boxes arrived.
 The New Koala mattress comes in 1 box.
 However, the thicker Calm As and Soul Mate mattresses arrive in 2 boxes; the Kloudcell layer gets its own box.
 There's a fair bit of plastic and cardboard to deal with (so much for environmentally friendly), but otherwise the unboxing process is easy and even impressive.
 It just pops out of the plastic and voila!
 You can see it in the video above.

 The perhaps unspoken advantage in all of this occurs when the mattress is going into a hard-to-reach room, such as up a tight stairway or in the top unit of a block of flats.
 This is because you don't have to open the box until it's in its location.
 You can move it before it's the size of a huge bloody mattress.

 As instructed, I left all 3 mattresses untouched for a few days to fully find their form before sleeping on them.
 OK, that's a little lie.
 I did try them out briefly straight out of the box and was impressed by how firm and comfortable they were instantly.
 But I do believe the few days of respite made a positive difference, so perhaps that's something to consider before you throw out your old mattress.

-What I like about the 2021 Koala mattresses
+What I like about the Koala OG, Calm As and Soul Mate mattresses

 The fast free delivery and simple unboxing process aside, it's the sleeping experience that matters most.
 I had come from sleeping for around 14 years on a great mattress.
 It had a thick pillow top (which was novel at the time) and was around $4,500.
 But it was old and sagging by the time I swapped it out for the new Koala mattress.